 , it can make sense to adjust these parameters to make the autovacuum daemon either more aggressive, or to make it behave in a more relaxed way.

-Setting autovacuum parameters can either be done globally when the table is created (check out postgresql.conf
+Setting autovacuum parameters can either be done globally during table creation (check out postgresql.conf

 or postgresql.auto.conf